-- 1. DEC is (1) a limited liability company duly organized and existing under the laws of the State of North Carolina; (2) duly authorized by its Articles of Organization to engage in the business of generating, transmitting, distributing and selling electric power and energy; (3) a public utility under the laws of North Carolina, and its operations in this State are subject to the jurisdiction of this Commission; (4) an investor-owned public utility; (5) a public utility under the laws of the State of South Carolina, and its operations in South Carolina are subject to the jurisdiction of the Public Service Commission of South Carolina; and (6) a public utility under the Federal Power Act, and certain of its operations are subject to the jurisdiction of the Federal Energy Regulatory Commission.
-DEC's service area covers 24,000 square miles in the central and western portions of North Carolina and western South Carolina.
-The service area includes 62 counties, 44 in North Carolina and 18 in South Carolina.
-The Company supplies retail electric service to approximately 2 million customers in North Carolina. - 2.
-The Commission has jurisdiction over the rates and charges, rate schedules, classifications, and practices of DEC regarding its North Carolina operations under Chapter 62 of the General Statutes of North Carolina. - 3.
-DEC is lawfully before the Commission based upon its petition for a financing order pursuant to N.C.
+1. DEP is (1) a limited liability company duly organized and existing under the laws of the State of North Carolina; (2) duly authorized by its Articles of Organization to engage in the business of generating, transmitting, distributing and selling electric power and energy; (3) a public utility under the laws of North Carolina, and its operations in this State are subject to the jurisdiction of this Commission; (4) an investor-owned public utility; (5) a public utility under the laws of the State of South Carolina, and its operations in South Carolina are subject to the jurisdiction of the Public Service Commission of South Carolina: and (6) a public utility under the Federal Power Act, and certain of its operations are subject to the jurisdiction of the Federal Energy Regulatory Commission.
+DEP's service area covers 32,000 square miles including a substantial portion of the coastal plain of North Carolina extending from the Piedmont to the Atlantic coast between the Pamlico River and the South Carolina border, the lower Piedmont section of North Carolina, an area in western North Carolina in and around the city of Asheville and an area in the northeastern portion of South Carolina.
+The Company supplies retail electric service to approximately 1.4 million customers in North Carolina.

+2. The Commission has jurisdiction over the rates and charges, rate schedules, classifications, and practices of DEP regarding its North Carolina operations under Chapter 62 of the General Statutes of North Carolina.

+3. DEP is lawfully before the Commission based upon its petition for a financing order pursuant to N.C.
 Gen. Stat. §§ 62-133, and 62-172 and Commission Rule R1-17.